Insights

 The agent compares menu, picks price and pickup or delivery options, and then closes payment via MPP.
 Only the final pickup-or-delivery choice is left to the human.

-A web search and research API for agents
+Parallel Web Systems (a web search and research API for agents)

 Every call to Parallel's search and research API is metered and auto-paid per call.
 A real-world example of micropayments running while AI agents browse the web on a human's behalf.